 Paid ads is a lot like picking what’s already grown.
 That may be enough to keep you going for a while, but you’re not the only picker out there… and picking gets expensive.
 So what happens when your ROAS is in a steady decline and your CAC eats up all your margin?

 Branding is a way for you to attract customers organically without the reliance on ad spend.
-This is because you’ve established market salience through expertise, authority, and trust.
+This is because you’ve established a strong market saturation through your expertise, authority, and trust.
 With this approach, you can eventually scale back your paid media spend and reach critical mass.

 The winter is coming, my friends.
 Bundle up.